balvig/.dotfiles/notes.md

 ## Up next

+- Ugh, don't like expect syntax at all, check out minitest
 - Find a way to use "hub browse" on nitrous server
 - Any way to auto enable/disable "set paste" when pasting?
 - Create bf/ba-snippets for `before_action`